-1. Section 2-410 has been the subject of considerable discussion, both within and without the Drafting Committee, After the 1994 NCCUSL Annual Meeting, the May, 1994 Draft was further revised for clarity and was discussed at the March, 1995 meeting of the Drafting Committee.
+- 1. Section 2-318 has been the subject of considerable discussion, both within and without the Drafting Committee, and is still a "work in progress."
+After the 1994 NCCUSL Annual Meeting, the May, 1994 Draft was further revised for clarity and was discussed at the March, 1995 meeting of the Drafting Committee.
 In response to suggestions made at that meeting, the section was further revised for clarity and consistency and subsection (c) was limited to sellers of unmerchantable new goods.
-Other changes were made in the July, 1996 Draft and this latest revision, which builds on revised Section 2-313 of the July, 1996 Draft, follows extended discussion at the 1996 Annual Meeting of NCCUSL and the September, 1996 meeting of the Drafting Committee.

-2. Overview.
-Section 2-410 deals with warranty claims by a buyer or lessee [called a "remote" buyer to distinguish a buyer with privity, called an "immediate" buyer] against "the seller" with whom there is no privity of contract.
-See §2-401 for the definitions.
-The remote buyer may be a commercial or a consumer buyer who claims economic loss, including damage to goods sold and injury to person or property other than the goods sold.
-The section operates as follows:

-Subsection (a).
-Under subsection (a), the seller's warranty made to an immediate buyer is extended to a foreseeable purchaser or user who is damaged by the breach.
+This latest revisions follow extended discussion at the October, 1995 and January, 1996 meetings of the Drafting Committee. - 2.
+Overview.
+Section 2-318 deals with warranty claims by a buyer or lessee [called a "remote" buyer to distinguish a buyer with privity, called an "immediate" buyer] against "the seller" with whom there is no privity of contract.
+See §2-313(a) for the definitions.
+The remote buyer may be a commercial or a consumer buyer who claims economic loss, including damage to goods sold, but not injury to person or property other than the goods sold.
+See §2-319.
+The Section also deals with "remote" lessees. - 3.
+A remote buyer or lessee may sue the seller for breach of warranty in two types of cases. - Subsection (a).
+In the first, the seller's warranty made to an immediate buyer is extended to a foreseeable purchaser or user [a "beneficiary"] who is damaged by the breach.
 In these cases, the remote person's rights against the seller are limited by the terms of the contract between the seller and the immediate buyer and the terms of this Act.
 It is, in short, a derivative warranty and the beneficiary stands in the shoes of the immediate buyer.

-Although protected persons may bee called beneficiaries, the warranty extension is based more upon policy than intention of the parties.
+Although protected persons are called beneficiaries under subsection (b), the warranty extension is based more upon policy than intention of the parties.
 The seller should be responsible to foreseeable buyers and users for the quality of the goods warranted to the immediate buyer.
-But since the warranty is derivative, the protected purchaser or user is bound by the terms and conditions of the contract between the seller and immediate buyer.
+But since the warranty is derivative, the beneficiary is bound by the terms and conditions of the contract between the seller and immediate buyer.
 Thus, disclaimers and agreed limited remedies in that contract bind the beneficiaries as well.
+See subsection (a), last sentence.
 Put differently, policy may dictate an extension under subsection (a), but it does not require seller liability beyond that for which it bargained with the immediate buyer.
-To illustrate, a seller's warranty under this subsection is not extended if it is limited to a designated purchaser or, if in a subsequent purchase, the description of goods is inconsistent with the description in the seller's warranty, or the warranty terms in the subsequent transaction are inconsistent with the terms of the seller's warranty.
-Similarly, the seller's liability for consequential damages to the buyer to whom the warranty is extended is limited by Section 2-706.
-At the September, 1996 meeting, the Drafting Committee voted to delete as unnecessary the following last sentence in the July, 1996 Draft of subsection (a): "The seller's obligation to a remote purchaser or person affected by the goods, however, shall not exceed that owed to the immediate buyer."
+Moreover, the seller's obligation to a remote purchaser or user should not exceed that owed to the immediate buyer.
+To illustrate, suppose that consequential damages were not excluded in the contract between the seller and the immediate buyer and that the immediate buyer suffered no consequential loss.
+Even if the remote purchaser suffered provable consequential damages they are not recoverable against the seller.
+This limitation implements a decision of the Drafting Committee at the January, 1996 meeting.